1banni/clairvoyant/README.md

 * Frontend: Javascript + React/Redux
   * Written in Javascript
   * Uses React to render components and Redux for state management
+* Libraries
+  * React Quill
-* [APIs: ChatGPT]
+  * Interweave

 ## Installation
-1. Clone the repository: git clone https://github.com/3anni/clairvoyant.git
+1. Clone the repository: git clone https://github.com/1banni/clairvoyant.git
 2. Install the dependencies
   * From the root directory, run `bundle install`
   * From the frontend directory, run `npm install`